“A gathering place of the city’s bohemian artistic life and a reputed treasure house of paintings and curios.”

 Built on the site of a Mormon campground from the 1840s Winter Quarters settlement, the Parker Mansion once sat at 3021 Vane Street on the edge of the Florence Field neighborhood that borders the Minne Lusa Historic District and Florence.

-James Monroe Parker came to Florence in 1856 to open the first Florence Bank.
+James Monroe Parker came to Florence in 1856 to open the first Bank of Florence.
 Parker built a house on Vane Street just west of Second Main Street, which is the present-day North 30th Street.
 It was originally a small brick house on the edge of a large farm that included more than 100 acres of cornfields.
 Sitting in a little knoll, it was surrounded by clusters of trees and looked very romantic.

 The Life of Fred Parker, Jr.